 However, you’ll probably use more reports than most if you’re an author.

-Pro Writing Aid is perfect for authors, and unless you are willing to pay for a professional editor, this would be the best alternative.
+Pro Writing Aid is perfect for authors, and unless you are willing to pay for a professional online editor, this would be the best alternative.

 How much does ProWriting Aid Cost?